 Can an independent vote in a primary election?

-Yes and No. In Iowa you must be a member of a political party (in 2018: Republican, Democrat, or Libertarian) to vote in a primary election.
+Yes and No. In Iowa you must be a member of a political party (in 2020: Republican and Democrat) to vote in a primary election.
 However, anyone can change parties on Election Day and vote.
-So for independents to vote they must declare a political party.
+For independents to vote they must declare a political party.

 How do I update my address?